 CM Office Staff and Other Roles

-Communication Matters has a manager who handles strategy, publicity and communication, and an administrator who handles the day-to-day running of the organisation, such as membership renewals, conference registration, organising events, and book-keeping.
+Communication Matters has a manager and an administrator who handle the day-to-day running of the organisation, such as membership renewals, conference registration, organising events, communications and book-keeping.

 - Emily Campbell (Charity Manager)